kwokyto/befriender-telegram-bot/README.md

 ### `/start`
 Returns a general welcome message.

+### `/about`
+Returns a bot description, along with the sign up link, FAQ link, and admins’ Telegram handles.

 ### `/register <NUSNET ID> <password>`
 Registers the student into the Befriender system.
 Non-registered students will not be able to use the features of the bot.